scottoffen/fluenthttpclient/README.md

 }
 ```

-The FluentHttpClient version expresses the same logic in fewer lines, with better readability and no loss of functionality.
+Because a fluent API improves developer experience by turning tedious, repetitive setup into a readable, chainable flow that matches how you actually think about building and sending an HTTP request, The FluentHttpClient version expresses the same logic in fewer lines, with better readability and no loss of functionality.
 All configuration, sending, error handling, and deserialization happen in a single fluent chain.

 ## Usage and Support